 - Cool completely before slicing.

 - It’s important to prevent the bread from drying out for the rise in the refrigerator.
-I’m too much of a hippy to suggest using plastic wrap, so use beeswax wraps (affiliate link) instead.
+I’m too much of a hippy to suggest using plastic wrap, so use beeswax wraps instead.

-- I recommend baking free formed loaves in a dutch oven (affiliate link,) which gives a nice, even heat and will help maintain the shape.
+- I recommend baking free-formed loaves in a dutch oven which gives a nice, even heat and will help maintain the shape.
 Otherwise, use a metal cake pan or a pie plate.
 However, the cold dough is going into a hot oven, so I don’t recommend glass dishes.

 - If you don’t maintain a sourdough starter, you can make a quick starter for this recipe.
-The sourdough is more for flavour than loft in this recipe.
+The sourdough is more for flavor than loft in this recipe.

 Keywords: bram brack, raisin bread, traditional, Halloween, fruit bread, cinnamon bread, toast, winter, fall, breakfast, brunch